Developer Workflow

 Overview

 DataForge developers use a repeatable workflow that's easy to follow and quick to develop new configurations.
-This article explains the developer workflow and how everything ties together in the platform.
+This section describes that workflow and how everything ties together in the platform before you take a deep-dive into how to set up each configuration in the rest of this training.

-As DataForge has many benefits, developers may not always need to go through every step of the developer workflow.
-For example, some customers only use DataForge to ingest tables one time and other customers set recurring ingestions and use the main code framework to develop transformation logic and publish out to external systems.
+As DataForge has many benefits, you may not always need to go through every step of the developer workflow.
+For example, sometimes you may only use DataForge to ingest tables one time and other times set recurring ingestions and use the main code framework to develop transformation logic and publish out to external systems.

 Connect a Source and Ingest Data